tuliotoffolo/wta/README.md

-# Branch-and-adjust for a Non-llinear Assignment Problem
+# Branch-and-adjust for a non-linear Assignment Problem

 Written by **Túlio Toffolo** and **Konstantin Pavlikov**.